gkoh/furble/README.md

 You can then connect to the target camera, which, if successful, will save the entry and show the remote menu.

-`furble` will identify as `furble-xxxx` where `xxxx` is a consistent identifier enabling one to differentiate mutiple controllers.
+`furble` will identify as `furble-xxxx` where `xxxx` is a consistent identifier enabling one to differentiate multiple controllers.

 Upon subsequent use it should be enough to hit `Connect`, selecting the previously paired device and leading to the remote menu.